frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 If he\'s there reading this news, this must be true.
 It would be very unusual for it to be fake news, although that may be becoming more common.

-Or if we go to get on a taxi or a bus or a *matatu*, and it says that it\'s going to a certain place, we believe that it\'s going to that place.
+Or if we go to get on a taxi or a bus or a matatu, and it says that it\'s going to a certain place, we believe that it\'s going to that place.
 We don\'t go and ask the driver for his driving license.
 We don\'t know if he got on at the last stop, murdered the driver, and took over the vehicle.

 But because he\'s driving, we believe that he knows his stuff.
 He knows how to drive, he has a license, and the vehicle is going to where we want it to go.